Golden Globes 2021 fashion: 'Hybrid' ceremony combines red carpet with bold at-home looks

 While the Golden Globes red carpet often hints at what to expect at the Oscars -- which have been pushed back to April -- it's unclear whether that remains true in this most unusual of award seasons.
 But Sunday's ceremony nonetheless showed that, red carpet or not, stars are ready to turn up.

-Top image: Amanda Seyfried, nominated for her role in "Mank," wore a gown embroidered with taffeta pressed flowers.
-Photographed by Marcus Mam.
+Top image caption: Amanda Seyfried in a gown embroidered with taffeta pressed flowers, photographed by Marcus Mam.